acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/distance_detection.rst

 - HWAAS is assigned to each subsweep in order to maintain SNR throughout the measured range as the signal strength decrease with the distance between the sensor and the measured target.
   The target SNR level is adjusted using the parameter :attr:`~acconeer.exptool.a121.algo.distance.DetectorConfig.signal_quality`.

   Note, higher signal quality will increase power consumption and measurement time.

+  The expected reflector shape is considered when assigning HWAAS to the subsweeps.
+  For planar reflectors, such as fluid surfaces, select :attr:`~acconeer.exptool.a121.algo.distance.ReflectorShape.PLANAR`.
+  For all other reflectors, select :attr:`~acconeer.exptool.a121.algo.distance.ReflectorShape.GENERIC`.

 In the Exploration Tool GUI, the subsweeps can be seen as slightly overlapping lines.
 If the measured object is in the overlapping region, the result from the neighboring segments is averaged together.